TiynGER/dmenu-new/README.md

 ## Patches

 The list below shows the currently applied patches to this build.
-- dmenu-border-4.9.diff
+- dmenu-border-4.9.diff (adds a border)
-- dmenu-center-20200111-8cd37e1.diff
+- dmenu-center-20200111-8cd37e1.diff (adds option to center dmenu)
+- dmenu-fuzzymatch-4.9.diff (adds option to fuzzy matching)
-- dmenu-password-4.9.diff
+- dmenu-password-4.9.diff (adds option to hide input)

 ## Installation

 To install this package you can run several commands.

 ### AUR

-If you're on Arch you can use the Arch User Repository.
-For simplicity you can use a AUR-helper such as yay.
-- `yay -S dmenu-tiyn-git`

 Or you can clone it and run it by makepkg.
 - `git clone https://aur.archlinux.org/dmenu-tiyn-git.git`